Abandoned & Little-Known Airfields:

 It described the MacGuire Farm Airfield as a private field having a single 2,700' bare runway.

-The 1978 & 1985 USGS topo maps depicted three runways, labeled simply as “Landing Strips”.
+The 1985 USGS topo map continued to depict 3 runways labeled simply as “Landing Strips”.

 MacGuire eventually moved his warbird collection